Home » The Class » Removed Child Family Class » Supporting documents

 • Other related documents that confirm your relationship

-• If applicable: Evidence of heir’s relationship to the associated Removed Children[2] listed in the Claim Form only if they are not First Nations or do not have a biological relationship to the Child.
+• If applicable: Evidence of the Caregiving Parent or Caregiving Grandparent’s relationship to the associated Removed Children listed in the Claim Form only if they are not First Nations or do not have a biological relationship to the Child.
 This evidence may include one or more of the following:

 • Long-form birth certificate of the Removed Children (that names the biological parents)